-- RAS 111 Standard Requirements for Attachment of Perimeter Woodblocking and Metal Flashings - RAS 133 Standard Requirements for Installation Of and Flashings for Metal Roof Systems - 2.4 ASTM Standards - D 1079 Standard Definitions and Terms Relating to Roofing, Waterproofing and Bituminous Materials - E 330 Structural Performance of Exterior Windows, Curtain Walls, and Doors by Uniform Static Air Pressure Difference - E 1592 Structural Performance of Sheet Metal Roof and Siding Systems by Uniform Static Air Pressure Difference. - E 380 Excerpts from Standard Practice for Use of the International System of Units (SI) (the Modernized Metric System) - 2.5 Roof Consultants Institute Glossary of Terms
+- RAS 111 Standard Requirements for Attachment of Perimeter Wood Blocking and Metal Flashings - RAS 113 Standard Requirements for Job Site Mixing of Roof Tile Mortar - 2.4 ASTM Standards - D 1079 Standard Definitions and Terms Relating to Roofing, Waterproofing and Bituminous Materials - E 1592 Structural Performance of Sheet Metal Roof and Siding Systems by Uniform Static Air Pressure Difference. - E 380 Excerpts from Standard Practice for Use of the International System of Units (SI) (the Modernized Metric System) - 2.5 Roof Consultants Institute Glossary of Terms

-3. Terminology & Units
+3. Terminology & Units:

-- 3.1 Definitions For definitions of terms used in this Protocol, refer to ASTM D 1079; and/or the RCI Glossary of Terms; and/or Chapter 2 and Section 1513 of the Florida Building Code, Building and/or Sections 5.1 and 5.2 herein.
-The definitions from the Florida Building Code, Building shall take precedence. - 3.2 Units For conversion of U.S. customary units to SI units, refer to ASTM E 380.
+- 3.1 Definitions For definitions of terms used in this Protocol, refer to ASTM D 1079; and/or the RCI Glossary of Terms; and/or Chapter 2 and Section 1513 of the Florida Building Code, Building and/or T125-5.1 and T125-5.2 herein.
+The definitions from the Florida Building Code, Building shall take precedence. - 3.2 Units-For conversion of U.S. customary units to SI units, refer to ASTM E 380.

-Significance and Use
+4. Significance and Use:

-4.1 The requirements outlined herein provide: 1) a means of establishing the criteria for water infiltration resistance; impact loading; and/or, uplift loading of metal roofing systems for use within the High Velocity Hurricane Zone jurisdiction; and, 2) a guideline for metal roofing system manufacturers in order to obtain a Roof System Assembly Product Control Approval.
+- 4.1 The requirements outlined herein provide: - 1.
+A means of establishing the criteria for water infiltration resistance; impact loading; and/or, uplift loading of metal roofing systems for use within the High-Velocity Hurricane Zone jurisdiction; and,

-5. Applicable Metal Roofing System Constructions

-- 5.1 Structural Metal Roofing Systems - 5.1.1 Structural Metal Roofing System Any metal roof system which is designed to act as a water shedding and waterproofing layer and is capable of spanning support joists or purlins without additional reinforcement or structural layers.
-No underlayment is included in a structural metal roofing system. - Structural metal roof panels shall be not less than 24 gage. - Deflection of structural metal roof panels shall not exceed L/240. - Minimum roof decking uplift loads shall comply with UL 580 Class 90 or ASTM E 1592, as noted in Section 7.5 herein. - Subsequent to completion of the Class 90 segment of the UL 580 uplift test, the testing may be continued as a static test, at the discretion of the structural metal roof system manufacturer, to an uplift pressure of -180 psf. - The resistance to uplift pressure of structural metal roof panels, as determined in compliance with UL 580 or ASTM E 1592, shall be subject to a margin of safety of 2.5. - Metal roof decking shall be designed without an allowable increase in stresses of 1/3 due to wind load. - Structural metal roofing systems shall be tested in compliance with the requirements set forth in Section 7 of this Protocol as well as the physical property require ments set forth in TAS 110.
+- 2. A guideline for metal roofing system manufacturers in order to obtain a roof system assembly Product Approval. - 5.
+Applicable Metal Roofing System Constructions - 5.1 Structural Metal Roofing Systems - 5.1.1 Structural Metal Roofing System - Any metal roof system, which is designed to act as a water shedding and waterproofing layer and is capable of spanning support joists or purlins without additional reinforcement or structural layers.
+No underlayment is included in a structural metal roofing system. - Structural metal roof panels shall be not less than 24 gage. - Deflection of structural metal roof panels shall not exceed L/240. - Minimum roof decking uplift loads shall comply with ASTM E 1592, as noted herein. - The resistance to uplift pressure of structural metal roof panels, as determined in compliance with ASTM E 1592, shall be subject to a margin of safety of 2. - Metal roof decking shall be designed without an allowable increase in stresses of /3 due to wind load. - Structural metal roofing systems shall be tested in compliance with the requirements set forth in T125-7 of this Protocol as well as the physical property requirements set forth in TAS 110. - 5.2 Non-Structural (Architectural) Metal Roofing Systems

-- 5.2 Non-Structural (Architectural) Metal Roofing Systems - 5.2.1 Non-Structural (Architectural) Metal Roofing System - Any metal roof system which requires the support of an independent structural roof deck.
-A non-structural metal roofing system shall have a water shedding layer mechanically attached to the structural roof deck. - Prior to January 1, 1996, uplift testing in compliance with ASTM E 330, UL 580, as modified herein, or UL 1897, as noted in Section 7.6 herein, will be considered acceptable.
-Subsequent to January 1, 1996, uplift re-testing shall be in compliance with UL 580, as modified herein, only. - The resistance to uplift pressure of non-structural metal roof panels, as determined in compliance with ASTM E 330, UL 580, as modified herein, or UL 1897, shall be subject to a margin of safety of 2. - The independent structural roof deck over which a non-structural metal roofing system is to be installed shall be in compliance with Chapter 22 (High Velocity Hurricane Zones), for metal, or Chapter 23 (High Velocity Hurricane Zones), for wood, of the Florida Building Code, Building. - A plywood deck, over which a non-structural metal roofing system is to be installed, shall be not less than 19/32 in. thick.
-Board sheathing shall not be less than nominal 3/4 in. thick. - A plywood deck, over which a non-structural metal roofing system is to be installed, shall be attached to structural wood framing using #8 course thread screws or annular ring shank nails at 6 in. o.c. at plywood edges and 12 in. o.c. at intermediate supports.
+- 5.2.1 Non-Structural (Architectural) Metal Roofing System - Any metal roof system which requires the support of an independent structural roof deck.
+A non-structural metal roofing system shall have a water shedding layer mechanically attached to the structural roof deck. - Testing for uplift resistance for Non-Structural (Architectural) Metal Roof Assemblies shall be performed in accordance with UL 580 as modified herein, and shall be subject to a margin of safety of 2. - The independent structural roof deck over which a non-structural metal roofing system is to be installed shall be in compliance with Chapter 22 (High-Velocity Hurricane Zones), for metal, or Chapter 23 (High-Velocity Hurricane Zones), for wood, of the Florida Building Code, Building. - Wood decking, over which a non-structural metal roofing system is to be installed, shall be not less than /32 in. thick.
+Minimum fastening for decking shall be in accordance with the Florida Building Code (High-Velocity Hurricane Zone). - Non-structural metal roofing systems shall be tested in compliance with the requirements set forth in T125- 7 of this Protocol as well as the physical property requirements set forth in TAS 110.